 Bachelor of Science in Sport Management, California University of Pennsylvania

 Master of Business Administration, Waynesburg

-As Program Manager, Nicole Hudson is responsible for the recruitment and management of all entrepreneurial activities under the the Entrepreneurial Fellows Class and Urban and Community Entrepreneurship Program.
+As Senior Program Manager, Nicole Hudson is responsible for the recruitment and management of all entrepreneurial activities under the Entrepreneurial Fellows Class and Urban and Community Entrepreneurship Program.
 She will work closely with the Director to coordinate the administrative function of both centers, and is responsible for planning and maintenance of organizational needs and client and community relationships.
 Nicole will assist the Director in cultivating and closing leads to ensure quality program execution.
 Nicole comes to the IEE from within the University of Pittsburgh, Katz Graduate School of Business and College of Business Administration, central administration office.
 She is a strong supporter of Pitt and is actively involved in the University’s Staff Association Council, and volunteers her time to University wide events and initiatives.

 Bachelor of Science in Management, Indiana University of Pennsylvania

 Terri Kennelly-Cook began her career at the University of Pittsburgh in August 2006 as the Department Administrator in the Swanson School of Engineering Office of Diversity.
 Ten years later she transferred to the IEE as an administrative assistant handling the front desk duties and projects for the IEE with Pitt students.
 Prior to the University of Pittsburgh, Terri was a Certified Property Manager (CPM) and Regional Supervisor with Zink Partners, Inc., Johnstown Management Co. and Cushman & Wakefield working in various states in commercial and residential properties.